Georgia Aspinox, Programme Director, Primary PG ITE at London Road Campus - University of Reading

 • DBS

-You will need to show the original of your qualification certificates at enrolment in September.
+You will need to present the original copies of your qualification certificates at enrolment in September.

-Meeting these conditions takes time (in our experience, they often take far longer than expected).
-Please DO NOT leave it until the summer.
-You risk running out of time and not being able to enrol.
+Meeting these conditions takes time, often longer than expected.
+Please do not leave it until the summer, as this may prevent you from being able to enrol.

 International students